minprog/programming-1/10 Lectures/03 Week 1 Wednesday/20 Wednesday.md

 	    string name = GetString();
 	    printf("hello, %s\n", name);

-* `printf` doesn’t return anything; it only has the _side effect_ of printing to the screen. `GetString`, on the other hand, returns what the user typed in.
+* `printf` doesn't return anything; it only has the _side effect_ of printing to the screen. `GetString`, on the other hand, returns what the user typed in.

-* As with `printf`, we don’t necessarily care how `GetString` is implemented.
+* As with `printf`, we don't necessarily care how `GetString` is implemented.
-  We know that when we call it, we’ll be provided with a string after some amount of time.
-We can simulate this by retrieving from the black box a piece of paper with a student’s name (Obasi) written on it.
+  We know that when we call it, we'll be provided with a string after some amount of time.
+We can simulate this by retrieving from the black box a piece of paper with a student's name (Obasi) written on it.
 We actually then make a copy of this string before storing it in `name`.

 * Now we have `name` written on one piece of paper which will act as the